o-charts/manuals/oernc_en_US.md

 # Frequently Asked Questions

-> **What OS is oeSENC plugin ready for?**
+> **What OS are oeSENC/oeRNC plugins ready for?**
 >
-> oeSENC charts will work on Windows, Mac, Android and Linux systems (included ARM boards).
+> oeSENC/oeRNC charts will work on Windows, Mac, Android and Linux systems (included ARM boards).

 > **And if I install the software in a Virtual Machine?**
 >
 > It will not run there.
 We have to prevent the system from being cloned.

-> **Can I use oeSENC charts on iOS?**
+> **Can I use oeSENC/oeRNC charts on iOS?**
 >
 > No. There is no version of OpenCPN for iOS.

 > **As how many systems counts a dual boot system?**
 >
-> Each HW/SW combination is an individual one.
+> Each hardware/OS combination is an individual one.

-> **Why do I have to pay for oeSENC charts?**
+> **Why do I have to pay for oeSENC/oeRNC charts?**
 >
 > We have to run this operation and respond to the charts licensors fees and conditions.
 The structure and costs are kept to a minimum.
 In case we have a great success economical speaking, funds will go back to OpenCPN.

-> **OpenCPN is open source.
-Where is the code for the plug-in?**
+> **OpenCPN is open-source.
+Where is the code for the plugins?**
 >
-> To work with oeSENC charts we have to ensure that no copies of the unencrypted cells are accessible during the execution of the software.
-Therefore, the plug-in has an open-source part and a binary.
-Similar to the commercial BSB4 or nv-chart plug-ins.
+> To work with oeSENC/oeRNC charts we have to ensure that no copies of the unencrypted cells are accessible during the execution of the software.
+Therefore, the plugins have an open-source part and a binary.
+Similar to the commercial BSB4 or nv-chart plugins.